BrotatoBoiV2/Spud/DOCUMENTATION.md

 ## Weekly Plan
 **Week Date:** *2026-01-19/2026-01-23*

-This week I want to refactor the conditionals feature so that it is a bit shorter and easier to maintain before moving on to a new feature.
- Afterwards, I am planning to introduce a while loop feature.
+This week will focus on some code cleaning where it is needed, followed by slowly introducing the new feature of a `while` loop, so that Spud can become a 'Turing Complete' language capable of simple scripting.

+*Monday:*
+    - Documentation update and cleaning.
+    - Plan `while` loop node.

+*Tuesday:*
+    - Focus on programming loop.

+*Wednesday:*
+    - Clean up what has been done.
+    - Mid-week break.

+*Thursday:*
+    - Finish the `while` loop feature.

+*Friday:*
+    - Clean, Refactor and do an AI sweep.
+    - Full backup.
+(3-2-1)

 **Next Plan:**
-** Loops (After Refactor)
 * Functions (After Loops)

 ---